Oltby History, Family Crest & Coats of Arms

 Early History of the Oltby family

-Another 133 words (10 lines of text) covering the years 1208, 1303, 1553 and 1640 are included under the topic Early Oltby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Oltby research.
+Another 67 words (5 lines of text) covering the years 1208, 1303, 1553, 1640, 1553, 1577 and 1578 are included under the topic Early Oltby History in all our PDF Extended History products and printed products wherever possible.

 Oltby Spelling Variations